ShuaiGitHub/treeSearcher/README.md

       5. getHead():
       return the head node.
 ### Main.java
-  It contains Main class that can run from the beginning.
-The Main java creats a tree with 100 nodes.
+  It contains Main class that should run first.
+The Main java creats a tree with 100 nodes. then it tests "searchNode" function with a node with value 58 and a node with value 101.
 ### searchTree.java
   searchTree.java contains searchTree.class, this class implements functions for building a tree, search for a node in a given tree.
   @val: